bbauska/LFS173x/README.md

 framework you are using.
 Chances are, there are community meetings and regular updates for that.

-## Lab: Executing Protocols Using JSON-LD Credentials {#lab-executing-protocols-using-json-ld-credentials .unnumbered}
+## Lab: Executing Protocols Using JSON-LD Credentials

 Remember when we said there is only one lab in this chapter?
 Well, technically, we were telling the truth\...
 This lab is going to be